ternaustralia/cmrset-examples/tds-examples/README.md

 The dataset end date to finish downloading data on (formatted as YYYY-MM-DD).

 #### OVERWRITE
-If set to True will overwrite files which have already been downloaded, otherwise will skip downloading if it already exists.
+If set to True, will overwrite files which have already been downloaded, otherwise will skip downloading if it already exists.

+The default value is False.

 #### DRYRUN
-If set to True will not download any data product files.
+If set to True, will not download any data product files.
 The script will just go through the *motions* of downloading the data product for debugging purposes.

+The default value is False.

 #### TILES
-The list of tile indicies you wish to download.
+The list of tile indicies to download, which specify a region within Australia.

 The default value is a list containing ***all 12 tiles***.

 Indicies are shown in the figure below. i.e. if you are only interested in data for Victoria, you may use a list which contains the values 10 and 11.

 <img src="./CMRSET_Grid_Indicies.png" alt="CMRSET Grid Indicies" width="600"/>